stevetjoa/stanford-music-364/README.md

 ### IPython, IPython Notebook, scikit-learn, pandas

 Install Python 2 and relevant libraries.
 Your system may already have Python 2.

-If you’re totally new, the simplest solution is to download and install [Anaconda for Python 2 (2.7)](https://www.continuum.io/downloads).
+If you’re totally new, the simplest solution is to download and install [Anaconda for Python 2 (2.7)](https://www.continuum.io/downloads), not Python 3.
 If you can do the following without errors, then you’re set:

 - Run the IPython shell.
     -   For Mac, at the Terminal: `ipython`.